 - Underwriter at insurer reviews the application and assess the risk of the insured.

-- Underwriter responds with applicable rating and associated premium (cost)
+- Underwriter responds with the applicable rating and associated premium (cost)

 - Policy owner pays the first premium which puts a policy in force.

-Basic process to receive payout if insured dies
+The basic process to receive a payout if insured dies

 - Insurer reviews claim.